H.R. 3747: AADAPT Act

 The council would receive reports from dementia-track grantees, giving it a clearer role in reviewing what the program produces.

-The bill is aimed at primary care in rural, tribal, and other underserved settings.
+The bill targets primary care in rural, tribal, and other underserved settings.
 It does not create a direct patient benefit, new treatment coverage, or a nationwide specialist expansion.

 Cost & Funding